 Here you will find your optimized time slots for every day of the week.
 Tailwind gathers data from your Pinterest analytics and picks the time slots where your audience are more likely to engage with your pins.

 The number of time slots varies depending on how many images you are pinning per day.
-At the beginning you will find fewer time slots but as you pin more the time slots will increase.
+In the beginning, you will find fewer time slots but as you pin more, the time slots will increase.

-If you want to increase or decrease the number of available time slots click the button where it says “Generate New Smart Schedule”.
+If you want to increase or decrease the number of available time slots click the button where it says “Recreate Your Schedule”.

 What the different time slot colors mean: